TheLastProject/ToxShare/README.md

 To run ToxShare, execute the main.py file using Python.
 For example:
 ``python main.py``

 *Note: On the first run, be sure to append the Tox ID of the administrator to the command.
-As ToxShare will only communicate with users on its friendlist and does not accept friend invites, it is important that the bot adds you to its friend list.
+As ToxShare will only communicate with users on its friend list and does not accept friend invites, it is important that the bot adds you to its friend list.
 To do so, run the following command, replacing ToxID with your own Tox ID:*

 ``python main.py ToxID``